Human error: Sources

 The cognitive study of human error is a very active research field, including work related to limits of memory and attention and also to decision making strategies such as the availability heuristic and other cognitive biases.
 Such heuristics and biases are strategies that are useful and often correct, but can lead to systematic patterns of error.

 Misunderstandings as a topic in human communication have been studied in conversation analysis, such as the examination of violations of the cooperative principle and Gricean maxims.

 Organizational studies of error or dysfunction have included studies of safety culture.
 One technique for analyzing complex systems failure that incorporates organizational analysis is management oversight risk tree analysis.

 Controversies

-A statue in Hartlepool, England, commemorating the "Hartlepool monkey", a primate who was mistaken by locals to be a French soldier and killed.
+The "Hartlepool monkey" statue in Hartlepool, England, commemorating a monkey who was mistaken by locals to be a French soldier and killed.

 Some researchers have argued that the dichotomy of human actions as "correct" or "incorrect" is a harmful oversimplification of a complex phenomenon.
 A focus on the variability of human performance and how human operators (and organizations) can manage that variability, may be a more fruitful approach.
 Newer approaches, such as resilience engineering mentioned above, highlight the positive roles that humans can play in complex systems.
 In resilience engineering, successes (things that go right) and failures (things that go wrong) are seen as having the same basis, namely human performance variability.
 A specific account of that is the efficiency–thoroughness trade-off principle, which can be found on all levels of human activity, in individuals as well as in groups.